aipotheosis-labs/aci-typescript-sdk/README.md

 The ACI TypeScript SDK provides convenient access to the ACI REST API from any TypeScript/JavaScript application.

+> Note: This SDK is intended for use in Node.js environments only.

 ## Documentation
 The detailed documentation is available [here](https://aci.dev/docs).